cap-js/docs/java/application-services.md

   ...
 ```

-To trigger the action or function, the event context needs to be filled with the parameter values and emitted on the service:
+Alternatively the event context can be used to trigger the action or function.
+This approach is really usefull for a generic use case, where typed interfaces don't work.
+Therefore the event context needs to be filled with the parameter values and emitted on the service:

 ```java
     ReviewEventContext context = ReviewEventContext.create();